 - Threshold – A loudness limit used by a compressor to keep the upper level of an audio signal within a desired range

-- 2:1 ratio - The ratio is where you determine how much compression you are going to apply to a signal that goes over your threshold
+- Ratio – The ratio is where you determine how much compression you are going to apply to a signal that goes over your threshold

 - Attack time – Attack is the time taken for initial run-up of level from nil to peak, beginning when the key is pressed

-Derek Orsi is a professional recording engineer, mixer, producer and co-owner of The Freq Shop in Montreal.
-He's also an instructor at Recording Arts Canada.
+Derek Orsi is a professional recording engineer, mixer, producer, and co-owner of The Freq Shop in Montreal.
+He also worked as an instructor at Recording Arts Canada.